topasmc/topas-docs/parameters/scoring/volume.rst

-DoseToMedium            sum of energy deposits divided by mass DoseToWater             from energy-dependent stopping power conversion (see below) DoseToMaterial          from energy-dependent stopping power conversion (see below) EnergyDeposit           sum of energy deposits
+DoseToMedium            sum of energy deposits divided by mass DoseToWater             from energy-dependent stopping power conversion (see below) DoseToMaterial          from energy-dependent stopping power conversion (see below) TrackLengthEstimator    dose calculated using the track-length etimator technique EnergyDeposit           sum of energy deposits
 Fluence                 sum of step lengths divided by volume EnergyFluence           sum of step lengths times energy divided by volume